eddiepickle/fedgeoday.us/other/20200515-email-blast.md

 # FedGeoDay Returns as Virtual Event on June 11th, 2020

-## FedGeoDay Returns As Virtual Event With More Learning Oppurtunities
+## FedGeoDay Returns As Virtual Event With More Learning Opportunities

 FedGeoDay
 Virtual Conference